JesseEmond/blitz-2025-registration/README.md

 If you care about the details here, see [this section](https://github.com/JesseEmond/blitz-2024-registration/tree/main?tab=readme-ov-file#rabbit-hole-1-what-if-blitz-was-a-ctf) from last year.

-But, thankfully, this year's application is packaged using the same NodeJS version, so we can even reuse our work from last year as-is and it worked!
+But, thankfully, this year's application is packaged using the same NodeJS version, so we can even reuse our work from last year as-is and it works!
 We are able to recover the V8 assembly!

 The trick is again this:
-- Extracted the serialized bytecode with [pkg-unpacker](https://github.com/LockBlock-dev/pkg-unpacker);
+- Extract the serialized bytecode with [pkg-unpacker](https://github.com/LockBlock-dev/pkg-unpacker);
 - Similar to how Vercel patches the C++ of the NodeJS interpreter to package a NodeJS application in it, we can _also_ patch the C++ to do our bidding.
 - Here, our bidding involves using internal V8 functions to print disassembled code, right after loading it.
 - Then, we use that binary to read the challenge's unpackaged serialized JS files to recover V8 assembly.